aws-samples/aws-cudos-framework-deployment/CID-CMD.md

 Cloud Intelligence Dashboards provides a python tool for installation and upgrade of Dashboards.
 This tool can also export dashboards to deployable artifacts including QuickSight Dashboards, Athena Views, Glue Tables etc.

 CID is also provided in a form of CloudFormation templates.
-See detailed instructions in the [Well Architected Workshop](https://catalog.workshops.aws/awscid/en-US/dashboards/foundational/cudos-cid-kpi/deploy) site.
+See detailed instructions in the [AWS Documentation](https://docs.aws.amazon.com/guidance/latest/cloud-intelligence-dashboards/deployment-in-global-regions.html) site.

 ## Before you start